Coaching versus Therapy

 What does matter?
 Research points to common factors: empathy, connection, a sense of being understood.
 In other words, the therapist as a human being is the real active ingredient — not the theory they apply.
 This aligns with findings discussed in “Psychotherapy vs. psychotherapies”, where it becomes clear that therapy often works despite its methodologies, not because of them.

-Coaching as therapy in disguise
+Coaching as therapy in disguise — or vice versa

 Many therapists, knowingly or not, are already acting as coaches.
 Their clients don’t necessarily improve because of a structured intervention, but because of the therapist’s presence, their ability to listen, and the trust they create.
 These are things that exist outside of traditional therapy frameworks, making coaching not just an alternative but a more honest version of what’s already happening.

-This calls into question the very idea that therapy is ‘more serious’ than coaching.
+This calls into question that therapy is ‘more serious’ than coaching.
 If the effectiveness of therapy isn’t in the techniques, then why should coaching be considered secondary?
 The deeper issue is that therapy often carries an illusion of authority – reinforced by clinical settings, degrees, and licensing – rather than a fundamental difference in effectiveness.

-Therapy as coaching with an inferiority complex
+Therapy as coaching with a shell

 Imagine if therapy had to prove it was better than coaching rather than the other way around.
 Could it?
 Without the protective shell of professional authority, therapy would look a lot like coaching — just with more regulations and higher fees.
 This isn’t a cynical take; it’s simply an acknowledgment that the real difference is one of perception, not function.